 As a parent, you have the ability to figure out ways to motivate your kids and keep them learning.
 This is something that I really believe you should take advantage of.

 Are you looking for an upgrade or a keyboard for your child?
-Check out my favorite keyboards here.
+You can read about all of the best keyboards for kids in this roundup here.

 Best Free Piano Games

 This is a game that you’re not going to learn a ton from, but it is a fun game to pass time.
 The way it works is you have keys that scroll down on your device and you click the keys in time.
 This will help in ways with timing as it will make you or child start to think when the notes need to be pressed.

-Magic Tiles 3 is definitely one of the more popular games out there since it’s simplicity for the user.
+Magic Tiles 3 is definitely one of the more popular piano games out there since it’s simplicity for the user.

 I believe Magic Tiles 3 is a great game for kids and it will slightly further their knowledge.
 Its purpose is more so to shape music as something fun in your kid’s life, rather than something that just feels like a job to them.

 This is an app and also a game that you can play on the internet.
 I found this to be pretty amusing.
 Don’t Tap The White Tile spawns tiles and you have to click on the black tiles.
 If you hit the white tiles, you start the game over.

 I believe this develops your brain and gets it used to having to react quickly when reading music.
 Yes, you’re not reading music, you’re just hitting notes that are on your keyboard pad, but you’re still associating them with notes.